 Learning how to care for zucchini (Cucurbita pepo) helps your vegetable garden staple thrive.
-A member of the cucumber family, a zucchini thrives on well-drained soils and plenty of sun.
-It's also considered a highly productive summer squash.
-Apart from a zucchini's nutritional value, they make great summer recipes, whether you prefer adding them to pancakes or making your own zucchini baked bread.
+A member of the cucumber family (Cucurbitaceae), a zucchini plant grows best on well-drained soils in plenty of sun.
+It's also considered a highly productive annual summer squash.
+Apart from a zucchini's nutritional value, these summer staples make great recipes, whether you prefer adding them to pancakes or making your own zucchini baked bread.
 When planting or harvesting zucchini, it's critical to know how to grow your best crop without exposing the plant to diseases or having them wilt in the sun.

 Care for Zucchini: Planting

-Generally considered easy to grow, zucchinis need well-drained fertile soils along with plenty of sunlight to grow in generous quantities.
+Generally considered easy to grow, zucchini plants need well-drained fertile soils along with plenty of sunlight to grow in generous quantities.
 Choose a spot with full sun, providing six to eight hours of sunlight daily.
 For best results, make sure you amend the soil with a layer of compost to improve moisture retention.
-As strong winds can affect the plant's growth, it's advised to provide them with a safe location or shelter them with a row cover.
+As strong winds can affect the plant's growth, it's advised to provide them with a safe location such as beside a wall if your garden is in a windy area.

 Watering and Fertilizing Your Zucchini

-Use a soaker hose instead of a sprinkler to avoid earlier diseases such as powdery mildew.
-By mulching the soil around the plants, you can help maintain the ground temperature stable and prevent water evaporation.
-For this, you can use low-nitrogen commercial fertilizer or your regular compost.
+Use a soaker hose instead of a sprinkler to avoid early-season diseases such as powdery mildew.
+By mulching the soil around the plants, you can help maintain the ground temperature stable and prevent water evaporation as well as minimize splashback onto your plants, which can propel disease organisms from the soil onto your zucchini.
 Pruning your zucchini will also allow more sunlight to reach the fruits as zucchini leaves can grow larger and reduce exposure to the sun.

 Handling Zucchini Pests

 Squash bugs and squash vine borers can threaten your zucchini crop.
 Row covers used in early summer when squash bugs and squash vine borers are most active can protect your plants.
-Look for squash bug eggs and rub them off if you see them.
+The trick is to remember to remove the covers when plants are flowering so that pollinators can reach the flowers.
+Before flowers open, and after the flowers are fertilized and tiny fruits appear, are the two best windows for using row covers.
+But when the covers are removed, these pests can reach your plants and lay eggs on them.
+So look for squash bug eggs and rub them off if you see them.
 Knock the adult bugs off of the plants and into soapy water to kill them.

 Preventing Zucchini Diseases

 Powdery mildew is a disease that can affect zucchini plants later in the season.
 It results in a white, powdery substance on the leaves.
-It doesn't usually harm the plant, but you can prevent powdery mildew by watering the plants properly and leaving proper spacing between the plants to promote air flow.
+It doesn't usually harm the plant, but you can prevent powdery mildew by watering the plants properly (at soil level, avoiding overhead watering) and leaving proper spacing between the plants to promote air flow.